 Again, like a lot of people who try to be positive we do it for a while.
 The results are often less than what we want and then we jump the fence, give up and go into the negative camp.
-Positive thinking may not be effective for all but clearly neither is being negative and giving up.
+Positive thinking in golf may not be effective for all but clearly neither is being negative and giving up.

 The problem with ‘positive’ thinking is much of it is actually a PREDICTION of a future we CANNOT be certain of.
 We can hit the ball at the hole, but we cannot be certain of the outcome because there are just too many variables on the green and in life in general.
 We can tell ourselves we are going to get the job, make the sale or whatever it is but the outcome is a variable and NOT under our control.
-Positive thinking is a mind out in the future convinced of a particular outcome.
+Positive thinking in golf is a mind out in the future convinced of a particular outcome.
 The problem with these predictions is, if they don’t come true in the way we would wish, then our mind tends to flip over to being negative and pessimistic.

 So, if positive doesn’t work and we clearly don’t want to be negative, then where on earth do we need to send the mind?
 What is a useful and productive mindset that has some longevity?